-When contacting an Onan dealer for parts, service or product information, be ready to provide the model and serial numbers on the genset nameplate.
+Be ready when contacting an Onan dealer for parts or service to provide the model and serial numbers on the genset nameplate.
 Figure 1 illustrates the nameplate and its location.
 The numbers in the gray boxes are typical model and serial numbers.
 Every character in these numbers is significant.
 (The last character of the model number is the specification letter, which is important for obtaining the right parts.)
 Record the model and serial numbers in the boxes in Figure 1 so that they are easy to find when you need them.